Resonating Valence Bond States in an Electron-Phonon System

-By rescaling variables it is easy to see that there are precisely four independent energy scales in the problem: the band-structure scales $t$ and $\mathcal{E}$, the phonon frequency, $\omega_0\equiv \sqrt{K/M}$, and the phonon-induced electronic attraction, $\Ueph \equiv \alpha^2/K$, which is the relevant measure of the electron-phonon coupling strength.
+By rescaling variables it is easy to see that there are precisely four independent energy scales in the problem: the band-structure scale $t$, the charge transfer gap $\mathcal{E}$, the phonon frequency, $\omega_0\equiv \sqrt{K/M}$, and the phonon-induced electronic attraction, $\Ueph \equiv \alpha^2/K$, which is the relevant measure of the electron-phonon coupling strength.
 We will perform a controllable strong-coupling analysis assuming $|t|$ to be a small energy scale (the precise meaning of this assumption will be made clear below), and obtain effective theories for the active degrees of freedom in different parameter regimes.
-Indeed, at the end of the paper we will discuss several aspects of generalizing the model to include direct Hubbard interactions,
+At the end of the paper, we will discuss the robustness of the results in the presence of additional couplings that are likely to be present in candidate materials.